slms4redd/slms-geo-portal/README.md

 and cross your fingers. for any problem check [this page](https://github.com/creationix/nvm/blob/master/README.markdown#installation)

-Then in order to upload the node version run:
+Then in order to download the node version run:

 `$# nvm install 6.9.1`